For information about how to use this forum please check out forum help and policies.

 ...(1) Conventional narratives about Altamont suck.
 Aside from Gimme Shelter (1969 film--see it!), they're marked by blame, shame, cynicism, ideological hatred, recrimination, and sensationalism.

-In other words, history by self-designated "victors" intent to ridicule and quash humanistic ideals as silly and "congenitally naive."" !!
+In other words, history by self-designated "victors" intent to ridicule and quash humanistic ideals as silly and "congenitally naive."" thumbs up !!

 Quote